Edwards, Francis Theodore WW1

 Pte Edwards and the 93rd Bn disembarked in England on July 25, 1916.
 They were stationed at Shorncliffe, England.
 The 93rd Bn provided reinforcements to the Canadian Corps in the Field.

-On October 6, 1916 Pte Edwards was transferred to the 39th Bn at West Sandling, England.
-On the same day he was taken-on-strength with the 39th Bn.
-October 27, 1916 he was transferred to the 21st Canadian Infantry Battalion (Cdn Inf Bn), also at West Sandling.
-November 3, 1916 he arrived at the Canadian Base Depot (CBD) at Le Havre, France where he was taken-on-strength with the 21st Cdn Inf Bn.
+On October 6, 1916, Pte Edwards was transferred to the 39th Bn at West Sandling, England.
+On the same day, he was taken on strength with the 39th Bn.
+On October 27, 1916, he was transferred to the 21st Canadian Infantry Battalion (Cdn Inf Bn), also at West Sandling.
+On November 3, 1916, he arrived at the Canadian Base Depot (CBD) at Le Havre, France, where he was taken on strength with the 21st Cdn Inf Bn.

 The 21st Canadian Infantry Battalion (Eastern Ontario) was attached to the 4st Canadian Brigade – 2nd Canadian Division.